ufal/npfl138/tasks/sgd_backpropagation.md

   with respect to all variables;
 - perform the SGD update.

-This assignment also demonstrate the most important parts of the [npfl138.TrainableModule](https://github.com/ufal/npfl138/tree/master/labs/npfl138/trainable_module.py) that we are using.
+This assignment also demonstrates the most important parts of the [npfl138.TrainableModule](https://github.com/ufal/npfl138/tree/master/labs/npfl138/trainable_module.py) that we are using.